mobiruby/mobiruby-ios/README.md

 It's tested only Mountain Lion and XCode 4.6.x

+When you got 'ar' or something error, please check "command line tools" version in Xcode preference.

 ``app.rb`` is MobiRuby starting point.
 Let's change and hack it.

 ## Contributing